Kahnshaak/Solvd.Laba/com.solvd.training.student_bryce_shepard/src/Interfaces_Final_Static_Polymorphism/Interfaces.Final.Static.Polymorphism.md

 food eaten when those would not normally be a part of an inheritance hierarchy.

 # 2
-Static means that a reference is created and placed in the heap when the program starts up The anything can reference that static variable/method, as long as it has proper access, even if no objects of that class have been instantiated.
+Static means that a reference is created and placed in the heap when the program starts up.
+Then anything can reference that static variable/method, as long as it has proper access, even if no objects of that class have been instantiated since anything static belongs to the class and not an individual object.

 # 3
 You cannot call non-static methods from static since there is a possibility it had not been